How to Use Email Control Policy in Policies - AnySecura Manual

 Subject Controls the email subject.
 Input rules are the same as for Sender.

-Contains Attachment Controls whether emails with attachments are affected.
+Has Attachment Controls whether emails with attachments are affected.
 If checked, only emails with attachments are controlled; if unchecked, all matching emails are affected, regardless of attachments.

-Attachment Name If "Contains Attachment" is checked, specify attachment names to control.
+Attachment If "Contains Attachment" is checked, specify attachment names to control.
 Input rules are the same as for Sender.

 Email Size (>=KB) Controls emails by size.
 Default is 0 (all emails).
 Emails equal to or larger than the specified size are affected.